marc2332/reactor-wallet/README.md

 - [ ] Better Windows UX (e.g, using split views)
 - [ ] Send notifications when the app is closed and new transactions are received
 - [ ] Add a contacts list
+- [ ] Ability to update the encryption password once it's set

 MIT License